hamidadelyar/chatbot-custom/README.md

 ## A custom chatbot attempt using ReactJS

+### How to run

+- In order to run this React.js app, you will need to first install node.
+You can do this through the following link: https://nodejs.org/en/download/
+- Once node is installed, in the terminal (if on mac) or through powershell/cmd navigate inside of the folder 'chatbot-cusom' and run the command 'npm start'

 ### Capabilities of the Chatbot
 The implemented chatbot has 3 distinct capabilities:
 - Retrieving the rating for a given movie
 - Retrieving the genre for a given movie
 - Retrieving similar movies for a given movie

 ### Interacting with the Bot